jonandrewdavis/andoodev-godot-web-rtc-p2p/typescript-websockets-lobby/README.md

 - Name the project: `typescript-websockets-lobby`
 - Open Advanced settings
 - Update root directory path to: `typescript-websockets-lobby/`
+- Note: no need to update watched files, the root is sufficient

 - Once done build is complete, go to Settings:
   - Variables and Secrets